mogilvie/EncryptBundle/README.md

 - [ ] Create CLI commands
 - [ ] Handle DateTime data types via the bundle.

-## Documentation

-The source of the documentation is stored in the `Resources/doc/` folder in this bundle.

 ## License

 This bundle is under the MIT license.
 See the complete license in the bundle: